• Home

 2. Mechanical Fastening: Mechanical fastening involves using bolts, screws, or rivets to join fiberglass two beams together.
 This method is particularly useful when the beams need to be disassembled or adjusted in the future.
 Mechanical fasteners must be carefully selected to avoid causing stress concentrations in the fiberglass material.
 Stainless steel or other non-corrosive fasteners are often used to prevent galvanic corrosion and maintain the integrity of the connection.
 To prevent damage to the fiberglass beams, it is crucial to pre-drill holes and use washers or reinforcement plates to distribute the load around the fastener points.

-3. Fiberglass Lamination: Fiberglass lamination is a process where layers of fiberglass mat or fabric are applied over the joint area, followed by a resin application.
+3. Fiberglass Lamination: Fiberglass lamination is a process where layers of fiberglass fabric mat or fabric are applied over the joint area, followed by a resin application.
+This technique ensures a strong, durable bond capable of withstanding significant stress and environmental factors.
 This method creates a continuous bond between the two beams, enhancing their structural integrity.
 Fiberglass lamination is commonly used in marine, automotive, and aerospace applications where seamless connections and high strength are required.
 The lamination process typically involves overlapping the layers of fiberglass to ensure a strong and durable bond.
 Once the resin cures, the laminated area becomes a monolithic structure that can withstand various stresses and environmental conditions.

 Advantages of Adhesive Bonding in Fiberglass Beam Connections